 Funding Native Hawaiian-Serving Programs and Services

-Most recently, I worked to secure millions in federal funding in the Fiscal Year 2024 funding bill, which Congress passed and the President signed into law in March 2024, for various programs and initiatives that will directly benefit the Native Hawaiian Community.
+I worked to secure millions in federal funding in the Fiscal Year (FY) 2024 funding bill, which Congress passed and the President signed into law in March 2024, for various programs and initiatives that will directly benefit the Native Hawaiian Community.
 View my press release for more information.

 Parity for the Native Hawaiian Community

-As one example of my work, view my testimony from a September 2022 committee hearing advocating for full inclusion of the Native Hawaiian community in federal proposals to advance management of public lands and improve protection of sacred and cultural sites (https://www.youtube.com/watch?v=W4TU9pCmq2c).
+A few examples of my work, view my testimony from a September 2022 committee hearing advocating for full inclusion of the Native Hawaiian community in federal proposals to advance management of public lands and improve protection of sacred and cultural sites (https://www.youtube.com/watch?v=W4TU9pCmq2c).
+You can also view my testimony from an Appropriations Committee hearing in July 2024 advocating for restoring funds for Native Hawaiian Housing that were left out of the bill despite continued support of Native Housing overall (https://www.youtube.com/watch?v=lX-xS-9nwok).